alialavia/gulp-static-template-resolver/README.md

 </html>
 ```

 You can also define custome tag constructors inside a JS module, and then use them use them inside the templates.
-Moroever, you can use the ```many``` helper function to avoid repetivie tasks, and also to keep related information close to each other.
-This is very useful when defining menus, cards etc. For example,  your './src/templates/resolve/commands.js' file might like this:
+For example,  your './src/templates/resolve/commands.js' file might like this:

 ```
 module.exports = {